taylorgoolsby/cobalt/readme.md

-# RAG with Memory
+# Cobalt

-This project uses a RAG technique to implement long term memory.
-There is also an implementation for short term memory.
+This is an AI project which combines a RAG-like technique with memory management.
 Together, these enable a chatbot which only requires a single chat window for interaction.
 There are no new chats.
 Users can simply open the app and begin talking.

 ## Use Cases